 Malaysian infrastructure company Ireka is using the firm in a domestic arbitration over delays to a project in the southern peninsula of Johor Baru.

 It is defending the employer entity of Malaysia’s billion-dollar Harbour City marina project in an arbitration brought by a Chinese contractor, and acting in a US$73 million claim over the design of a Malaysian university campus.

 London-based Equities First Holdings is using the firm for three HKIAC proceedings worth over US$10 million – as well as related Malaysian court proceedings relating to a share sale.

 The firm is advising a Malaysian state-owned electricity company in disputes with a project partner over lease agreements for the operation of independent power plants.

 Kuang Hong Lim of Ireka commends the firm for its “outstanding ability to turn around difficult cases”.
-Besides securing a win, he says, the firm was able to “identify key issues, refine them and present them . . . in a clear and polished manner”.
+In addition to securing a win, he says the firm was able to “identify key issues, refine them and present them . . . in a clear and polished manner”.

-The client adds that Cecil Abraham is “pre-eminent”, and his services are “outstanding”.
+The client adds that Cecil Abraham is “pre-eminent” and that his services are “outstanding”.

-Nick Powell, the founder of disputes consultancy Axiom, says the firm’s lawyers are able to grasp “interrelated technical and legal issues and develop a big picture strategy to navigate through an aggressive dispute landscape.”
-He says partners Sunil Abraham and Aniz Ahmad Amirudin are “seriously impressive.”
+Nick Powell, founder of disputes consultancy Axiom, says the firm’s lawyers are able to grasp “interrelated technical and legal issues and develop a big picture strategy to navigate through an aggressive dispute landscape”.
+He regards partners Sunil Abraham and Ahmad Amirudin as “seriously impressive”.